eslint/eslint/docs/src/rules/no-var.md

 ## When Not To Use It

-In addition to non-ES6 environments, existing JavaScript projects that are beginning to introduce ES6 into their codebase may not want to apply this rule if the cost of migrating from `var` to `let` is too costly.
+In addition to non-ES6 environments, existing JavaScript projects that are beginning to introduce ES6 into their codebase may not want to apply this rule if the cost of migrating from `var` to `let` is too high.